wifisensing/PicoScenes-Manual/source/scenarios.rst

 The explanations to the commands are as follows.

 - The Rx end has the identical program options as the last scenarios.
 See also :ref:`iwl5300-wifi-ap`.
-- The Tx end options ``PicoScenes -d debug -i <NIC_PHYPath> --mode injector --repeat 1000 --delay 5000 -q`` can be interpreted as *"PicoScenes change the display level of log message to debug (-d debug); make device <AnyId=NIC_PHYPath> switch to CSI injector mode (-i <NIC_PHYPath> --mode injector); injector will inject 1000 packets (--repeat 1000) with 200 Hz injection rate or with 5000us interval (--delay 5000); when injector finishes the job, PicoScenes quit (-q)"*.
+- The Tx end options ``PicoScenes -d debug -i <NIC_PHYPath> --mode injector --repeat 1000 --delay 5000 -q`` can be interpreted as *"PicoScenes changes the display level of log message to debug (-d debug); make device <AnyId=NIC_PHYPath> switch to CSI injector mode (-i <NIC_PHYPath> --mode injector); injector will inject 1000 packets (--repeat 1000) with 200 Hz injection rate or with 5000us interval (--delay 5000); when injector finishes the job, PicoScenes quits (-q)"*.
 See :doc:`parameters` for more detailed explanations.

 The above commands assume that both the Tx and Rx ends are QCA9300 NICs.
 If the Tx/Rx combination changes, users may need to change the command.
 The details are listed below.